xorbitsai/inference/doc/source/getting_started/using_docker_compose.rst

    in ``offline.env`` to skip runtime installs entirely and rely on the packages baked into the Xinference image.

+   For the **llama.cpp** engine, the mirror carries the CPU build of ``xllamacpp`` from PyPI.
+   Its GPU wheels live on a separate CUDA-specific index that is unavailable offline, so a GPU host falls back to the CPU build and logs a warning.
+To retain llama.cpp GPU acceleration, preinstall the matching ``xllamacpp`` GPU wheel in a custom runtime image.

 .. warning::

    Model specifications containing ``git+`` or other non-wheel direct references cannot be represented faithfully by a Python simple index.
 In explicit offline-install mode, Xinference rejects them before attempting network egress and reports the offending requirement.
-The current built-ins in this category include the Transformers path of HunyuanOCR and MiniCPM-V-4.6, plus FLUX.2-klein.
+The current built-ins in this category include the Transformers path of HunyuanOCR, MiniCPM-V-4.6, and MiniCPM-V-4.6-Thinking, plus FLUX.2-klein.
 Preinstall the required source revision in a custom image or replace it with an index-resolvable package before using these models air-gapped.
 The FlashInfer AOT repair fetched from its public wheel index is also skipped in explicit offline mode; Blackwell deployments that require it should bake those packages into a custom image.

 Bring your own wheels (optional)
 --------------------------------
 To serve a self-curated wheel directory instead of the baked mirror — for example a small subset for specific models — add the ``docker-compose.byo-wheels.yml`` override, which swaps the image for the stock ``pypiserver/pypiserver:v2.3.2`` and mounts ``./wheels``:

+Set ``XINFERENCE_BYO_PYPISERVER_IMAGE`` if that stock image has been mirrored into a private registry.
+This setting is intentionally independent of ``XINFERENCE_PYPISERVER_IMAGE``, which selects the prebuilt Xinference mirror in the normal offline profile.

 .. code-block:: bash